Wedding Day Timeline: Everything You Need to Know

 Time: 5 minutes

-If you’re planning to depart from the reception in high style, schedule a grand exit as your final farewell.
 Some couples depart amid a sparkler send-off, while others opt for celebratory bells for guests to ring or noisemakers.
-Grab each other’s hand and make a dash for your waiting getaway car amid the cheers and well wishes.
+Grab each other’s hand and make a dash for your getaway car.

 11:00 a.m.
 Vendors arrive for setup